RagingRoosevelt/EECS138-DemoPrograms/README.md

 The programs are organized according to the chapters in [Problem Solving with C++ (9 ed) by Walter Savitch](http://www.pearsonhighered.com/educator/product/Problem-Solving-with-C-9E/9780133591743.page).
-Course contents are locked into blackboard, however, I want these sample programs to be available to anyone in the class even if they were in previous sections and no longer have access to blackboard.
+Although most of the course contents are locked into blackboard, I want these sample programs to be available to anyone in the class even if they were in previous sections and no longer have access to blackboard.

 ### Chapter 1 - Intro
 * [1.3 - Simple arithmetic](./1.3-SimpleCode/)